 Are life insurance offers negotiable?

 If there is a health issue involved and you received a table rated offer, we should discuss it.

-There may be times when we can get the company to reduce or eliminate the rating, or move to another company if necessary.
+There may be times when we can get the company to reduce or eliminate the rating.

 If you have other positive factors that we can point out to underwriting, that will help.